ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Deck - Your deck of cards.
 - Hand - Your hand.
 - Reality - The main playing area / board.
 All cards that are currently in play live here.
+	- Battlefield - Part of / a subzone of reality, this is where units go during combat.
 - Memory - When cards are destroyed or discarded, they go here.
 It's the discard pile.
 - Dream - Zone for cards & effects currently being played and not resolved yet. (stack)
 - Void - Zone used for some things.